 Strength, Weakness, Opportunities, Threat (SWOT) analysis provides direction and serves as a basis for the development of marketing plans.
-It accomplishes this by assessing an organizations:
+It accomplishes this by assessing organizations:

 - Strengths: what an organization can do